hushion-r/code-ref/README.md

 ```
 Do you have an optional array on an interface?
 Try making it required and adding `| undefined`.
 - Dropdown not working??
 Put `fireEvent.change` and `fireEvent.click` into `waitFor`.
 [Reference](https://stackoverflow.com/questions/57676723/test-drop-down-with-react-testing-library)
+- Not able to run properly?
+But others are?
+Reference dockerfile run instructions
+"For future and whenever I run in to issues like these, I just reference the Dockerfile RUN steps for the install since that is really the source of truth for the versions to be used.
+I threw in the nvm use since once things are installed properly nvm use should then make sure we are using the correctly installed items"

 ### Code Tidbits